ZZP12/CS7280_Network_Science/M3L07_Modularity_and_Community_Detection/M3L07_Modularity_and_Community_Detection.md

 Before we look at these algorithms, however, let us derive a simple formula that shows how the modularity of a network increases when we merge two communities into a new community.

-In more detail, suppose that community A has a number of internal links L_A and a total degree κ_A.
+In more detail, suppose that community A has a number of internal links $L_A$ and a total degree $κ_A$.
 Similarly for community B.

 What happens if we create a new community assignment in which A and B are merged into a single community, call it {AB}, while all other communities remain the same?